How to host a house concert

 The space

-All you need is a space big enough to seat 15 to 30 people or more.
+All you need is a space big enough to seat 15 to 30 people or more, with a clear area on one side for the performer(s).
 You’d be surprised how many people fit comfortably in an average living room when you move some furniture and bring in small chairs.

 A backyard concert with my band, using a compact sound system with two Fishman tower amps.
 Photo by Willson Cummer.